-Blue Spotted Hill Trout (Barilius bakeri) Fish Species Profile
+Blue Spotted Hill Trout (Barilius bakeri) Fish Species Profile & Care Guide

 The Blue Spotted Hill Trout is not suitable for the general community aquarium.
 This is because of its environmental demands, and the fact that they are likely to outdo and intimidate slow-moving and less bold species at feeding times since it is a swift swimmer and vigorous feeder.
 It would help if you also excluded much smaller fish as they may predate them.
 Therefore the best tankmates for these fish are similarly-sized, robust, similarly competitive cyprinids.